booth-algo/RISC-V-T24/Lab_4.md

 ___

-## How to divide the job into individual components
+## Divide the task into individual components

 ___

-In team project, there is always a danger that a team member is too keen and able, and wanting so much the team to succeed that they "hog" the project and do everything.
+In a team project, there is always a danger that a team member is too keen and able, and wanting so much the team to succeed that they "hog" the project and do everything.
 Or a team member is trying to do as little as possible and just be a passenger.
 Therefore, the task in this Lab is divided into four separate components as shaded blocks, one for each team member as followings:
-1. Program Counter and related adders, and the instruction memory.
+1. Program Counter and related adders.
 2. The Register File, ALU and the related MUX.
-3. The Control Unit and the Sign-extension Unit.
+3. The Control Unit, the Sign-extension Unit and the instruction memory.
 4. The testbench and verification of the design working via gtkWave and Vbuddy (where appropriate).

 >Discuss and agree among yourselves who does what.